Psylence0609/GameOfThrones/README.md

-# 🎯 **InstaPolitics**
+# 🎯 **GameOfThrones**
 ![image](https://github.com/user-attachments/assets/7690149f-53ff-40f2-b0c5-12d6d06ee8e4)

 ## 🚀 **Inspiration**
-Social media is reshaping modern politics, and InstaPolitics was born to explore that connection!
+Social media is reshaping modern politics, and GameOfThrones was born to explore that connection!
 The idea was to create a hands-on simulation where students, especially those in business, education, and political science, can study how politicians sway voters through social media.
-With InstaPolitics, you can see how political figures craft messages, influence public opinion, and ultimately shape election outcomes in real-time.
+You can see how political figures craft messages, influence public opinion, and ultimately shape election outcomes in real-time.

 ---

 ## 🌍 **What It Does**
-InstaPolitics is a full-stack web app that simulates the complex dynamics of political campaigns and voter behavior.
+GameOfThrones is a full-stack web app that simulates the complex dynamics of political campaigns and voter behavior.

 - 🏛️ **Politician Agents**: Define unique personalities for political figures, who will post on a custom-built social media platform.
 - 👥 **Citizen Agents**: Voters react to posts based on their personalities and biases.